Michael Corleone: The Godfather

 After careful preparation, Michael meets with Sollozzo and McCluskey at an Italian restaurant in The Bronx.
 He retrieves a handgun that Corleone caporegime Peter Clemenza (Richard Castellano) had planted beforehand in the bathroom and kills Sollozzo and McCluskey at point-blank range.
 This ignites the New York underworld's first Mafia war in a decade.

 Michael escapes to Sicily and spends two years under Corleone ally Don Tommasino's (Corrado Gaipa) protection.
 Michael falls in love with and marries a young local woman named Apollonia Vitelli (Simonetta Stefanelli).
 Back in the United States, Sonny is murdered.
 After Michael is notified of Sonny's murder, he and Apollonia prepare to move to Siracusa, but she is killed by a car bomb meant for Michael, proving the other Mafia families know where he is hiding.

 Michael returns to the United States in 1950 and assumes Sonny's role as Vito's heir apparent.
 After Vito's suspicions are confirmed that Don Emilio Barzini (Richard Conte), his main rival in New York City, is the mastermind of his shooting and Sonny's murder, he and Michael begin a secret, complex plot to wipe out the other New York Dons.
 They deliberately allow their rivals to whittle away at Corleone interests to lull them into inaction.
 Meanwhile, Michael convinces his father that it is time to remove the family from crime.
 More than a year following his return, Michael reunites with Kay and they marry.
 He promises her the Corleone family will be completely legitimate in five years.
 Within three years, they have two children, Anthony and Mary.

-Vito semi-retires in 1954, and Michael becomes operating head of the family.
-He offers to buy out casino owner Moe Greene's (Alex Rocco) stake in the Las Vegas casino that the Corleones bankrolled, intending to move the family to Nevada as part of his effort to legitimize the Corleone interests; Greene refuses to sell.
+Vito semi-retires in 1951, and Michael becomes operating head of the family.
+He offers to buy out casino owner Moe Greene's (Alex Rocco) stake in the Las Vegas casino the Corleones bankrolled, intending to move the family to Nevada as part of his effort to legitimize the Corleone interests; Greene refuses to sell.
 Corleone family caporegimes Salvatore Tessio (Abe Vigoda) and Clemenza request permission to begin operating their own families in Corleone territory.
 Michael, with Vito's support, advises them to be patient and wait until the move to Las Vegas is completed.
 Tessio and Clemenza agree, but are clearly dissatisfied.